 Customer Identification Program (CIP)

 A Customer Identification Program or CIP is a mandatory process for financial institutions in order to stay compliant with Anti-Money Laundering and Combating the Financing of Terrorism regulations.
 It mandates the identification and verification of customers to mitigate risks associated with financial crime.
-It makes up a key part of Know Your Business (KYC) alongside watchlist screening and transaction monitoring.
+It makes up a key part of Know Your Customer (KYC) alongside watchlist screening and transaction monitoring.

 Customer verification process